Home Learning Guidance

 Grammar and punctuation are an essential part of children’s ability to express themselves well when writing for a variety of purposes.
 It also enables them to make best sense of texts when reading.
-The national curriculum is clear about which skills children should be able to use routinely within their writing and we are aware that this is an area that we need to secure with our children, particularly as these expectations are higher than within the previous curriculum.
-Therefore, all English homework will have a grammar and punctuation focus.
-The specific task will be posted on the pupils homework section of the website.
+The National Curriculum is clear about which skills children should be able to use routinely within their writing and we place high emphasis upon these skills so the majority of the English homework will have a grammar and punctuation focus.
+The specific task will be posted on the home learning section of the website.

-Children will then do a short homework task of 2 sets of problems or a game.
-This is marked instantly so the children can see any errors and, as parents, you can see how they have done.
-Working with your child, you can also see anything that has come up, and talk it through with them.
-Your child’s teacher may set a target number of questions to complete correctly.
-The homework task can be done more than once to allow misconceptions to be addressed by the child and allow them to continue to practise and develop their confidence and speed.
+Children will then do a short homework task which is marked instantly so the children can see any errors and, as parents, you can see how they have done.
+Working with your child, you can also see anything that has come up and talk it through with them.
+Our expectation is that children achieve a minimum of 80% accuracy for the tasks set.
+These homework tasks can be done more than once to allow misconceptions to be addressed by the child and allow them to continue to practise and develop their confidence and speed.